mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Proposal;
 ~~~

-On receiving an MLSMessageContent containing a Proposal, a client MUST verify the
+On receiving an MessageContent containing a Proposal, a client MUST verify the
 signature inside MLSMessageAuth and that the `epoch` field of the enclosing
-MLSMessageContent is equal to the `epoch` field of the current GroupContext object.
+MessageContent is equal to the `epoch` field of the current GroupContext object.
 If the verification is successful, then the Proposal should be cached in such a way
 that it can be retrieved by hash (as a ProposalOrRef object) in a later Commit message.